-- 1. Economic development programs focused on business and developer recruitment, which may include, but are not limited to, advertising campaigns, direct marketing and support of programs like the business recruitment campaign. - 2.
-Marketing and promotions focused on the downtown marketplace which may include, but are not limited to, organizing special events, and promoting projects that highlight the downtown marketplace and public events. - 3.
+- 1. Economic development programs focused on business and developer recruitment, which may include, but are not limited to, advertising campaigns, direct marketing and support of programs like the business recruitment campaign. - Marketing and promotions focused on the downtown marketplace which may include, but are not limited to, organizing special events, and promoting projects that highlight the downtown marketplace and public events. - 3.
 Infrastructure improvement projects within the EID for downtown streetscape enhancements that may include, but are not limited to, installation of tree lights, bicycle racks, and public art. - 4.
-Downtown program operations and management activities that may include, but are not limited to, grant writing, publicity, advocacy, project management, rent for office space, office expenses, and salaries. - Section 2.
-The City Commission estimates that the probable revenue derived under this ordinance is approximately \$60,000 per year and the estimated cost of the projects outlined in Section 1 are \$120,000-\$165,000 per year. - Section 3.
-The City is hereby authorized to impose and does impose an annual assessment on each tax lot in the EID, except tax lots exempted for the year of the assessment by Section 3(5) or 3(6) of Ordinance 15-1003, in the amount set forth in this schedule:
+Downtown program operations and management activities that may include, but are not limited to, grant writing, publicity, advocacy, project management, rent for office space, office expenses, and salaries.

+Section 2.
+The City Commission estimates that the probable revenue derived under this ordinance is approximately \$95,000 per year and the estimated cost of the projects outlined in Section 1 are \$200,000-\$380,000 per year.

+The City is hereby authorized to impose and does impose an annual assessment on Section 3. each tax lot in the EID, except tax lots exempted for the year of the assessment by Section 3(5) or 3(6) of Ordinance 18-1001, in the amount set forth in this schedule:

-The 2015 assessment shall be equal to the lesser of \$692 or 0.355% of the assessed value of the tax lot.
+Zone 1 assessment shall be equal to the lesser of \$1,250 or \$0.25 per square foot of tax lot area.

-The 2016 assessment shall be equal to the lesser of \$975 or 0.5% of the assessed value of the tax lot.
+Zone 2 assessment shall be equal to the lesser of \$1,250 or \$0.15 per square foot of tax lot area.

-The 2017 assessment shall be equal to the lesser of \$975 or 0.5% of the assessed value of the tax lot.
+Zone 3 assessment shall be equal to the lesser of \$975 or \$0.10 per square foot of tax